 Fillers for Scratches on CDs and DVDs

-Another disadvantage of using fillers is that they flake off of the disc, especially in the drive.
-The disc spins at high speeds and the temperature inside the drive is fairly warm.
+Another disadvantage of using fillers is that they flake off the disc, especially in the drive.
+The disc spins at high speeds and the temperature inside the drive is warm.
 These two factors, combined with the poor adhesion between the filler and polycarbonate base, will cause flaking of the filler and contamination of the drive.

 It is best to avoid the use of fillers because of the little chance of remedying scratched CDs and DVDs and because of likely equipment contamination.

 More information on optical disc repair can be found at the following link